Skip to main content

 renderWrapperModule

-This option only applies when you're using the Happo Examples integration
+This option only applies when using the Happo Examples integration

-An absolute path to a file exporting a function where you can wrap rendering of Happo examples.
-This can be useful if you for instance have a theme provider or a store provider.
+An absolute path to a file exporting a function where you can wrap the rendering of Happo examples.
+This is useful if you have a theme provider or store provider.

 // .happo.js